Summer is a great time for outdoor succulents to grow and produce new babies. See how this hardy succulent garden changed in just 3 months!

 The Birdbath Garden

 Let’s start with the infamous birdbath.
-The actual birdbath was replanted this year.
+I replanted the actual birdbath this year.
 See year 1, year 2, and this year.
 This area gets full sun almost all day long, including the afternoon when it’s extremely hot.

-If you look at the previous post about it you’ll see what normally happens to it.
+If you look at the previous post about it you’ll see what has happened to the birdbath in the past.

 The Sedums around the base have been there since year 1.
 They have done incredibly well with zero help or maintenance.

-Here’s how everything looked at the beginning of June, about a month after the birdbath was planted:
+Here’s how everything looked at the beginning of June, about a month after I planted the birdbath:

 A little chaotic, but still looking ok.
 But then… things started to get more out of hand… Here’s what it looked like on July 12 (about a month after the photo above):

 So, my mom decided it was too much.
 The goal is for the succulents to be low maintenance.
-These would have to be cut back quite a bit each year to prevent them from taking over.
+These would require quite a bit of pruning each year to prevent them from taking over.
 It’s doable, but not what we are going for here.
 So they got pulled out.

-Guess what was buried under all those Sedums?
+Guess what we found under all those Sedums?
 Semperviuvms (Hens and chicks)!

 When I planted this area 3 years ago I had a nice mix of Sedums as well as Sempervivums.
 But, as will happen, the Sedums started to spread and get taller, covering up the Semps.